bengineer19/monzo-alexa-python/README.md

-# monzo-alexa-python
+# Monzo-Alexa-Python
-An Alexa skill for querying a Monzo account, written in Python
+An Alexa skill for querying a Monzo account, written in Python.

+Currenty the skill supports:
+* Asking for the current account balance
+* Asking how much has been spent this month
+* Whether a particular purchase is affordable in relation to a monthly budget.
+(eg "Alexa, can I afford an echo dot")

 ## Configuring Alexa intents, utterances and slots
-Coming soon...
+The `alexa_skill_config.json` contains the intents and utterances required.

 ## Configuring Monzo auth
 ### Via direct access token (not reccomended)